humdrum-tools/humdrum-documentation/tool/midi/index.md

 quarter-duration, \`2.\' represents a dotted half-duration, \`12\' represents a quarter-note triplet, \`0\' represents a breve, etc. (See `**recip` in Section 2 for details.)
-With the **-d** option all pitches and rests in the input will be assigned the specified duration value \-- whether or not the notes already have encoded durations.
-This option is useful for such tasks as proof-listening to passages containing especially short notes, or auditing works \-- such as Gregorian chant
+With the **-d** option all pitches and rests in the input will be assigned the specified duration value &mdash;
-\-- where durations have not been encoded or are suspect for other reasons.
+whether or not the notes already have encoded durations.
+This option is useful for such tasks as proof-listening to passages containing especially short notes, or auditing works &mdash; such as Gregorian chant &mdash; where durations have not been encoded or are suspect for other reasons.
 Note that the **-d** option should be used only in the case of monophonic inputs, or multi-part inputs that contain strictly isochronous chords.
 Polyphonic inputs containing non-isochronous